-- Any history of fistula limited to the pelvis that requires re-evaluation or is suspected to have recurred. - For patients with recurrent fistula-in-ano or perianal Crohn's disease - Abnormal fluid collection seen on prior imaging that needs follow-up evaluation and is limited to the pelvis-
+- Any known infection that is clinically suspected to have created an abscess in the pelvis and preliminary imaging has been performed or is contraindicated. - Any history of fistula limited to the pelvis that requires re-evaluation or is suspected to have recurred. - For patients with recurrent fistula-in-ano or perianal Crohn's disease - Abnormal fluid collection seen on prior imaging that needs follow-up evaluation and is limited to the pelvis.

-For evaluation of suspected inflammatory bowel disease or follow-up (includes MR enterography and can also approve Abdomen MRI/MRE):
+For evaluation of suspected inflammatory bowel disease or follow-up (includes MR enterography and can also approve Abdomen MRI/MRE).

-- For suspected inflammatory bowel disease (Crohn's disease or ulcerative colitis) with abdominal pain AND, AND one of the following (ACR, 2019; Arif-Tiwari, 2019; Lichtenstein, 2018): - o Cehronic diarrhea diarrhea, - or Bbloody diarrhea, AND fatigue, or when there is a - Hhigh clinical suspicion after complete work up including physical exam, labs, endoscopy with biopsy (ACR, 2019; Arif-Tiwari, 2019; Lichtenstein, 2018; Rubin, 2019). - For ulcerative colitis that is suspected clinically, however abdominal symptoms (e.g., abdominal pain, diarrhea, or hematochezia) are not explained by endoscopy (Rubin, 2019) - For MR enterography (MRE) if CT or MRI of the abdomen and pelvis are inconclusive. - • - Known inflammatory bowel disease (Crohn's or ulcerative colitis) with recurrence or worsening signs/symptoms (e.g., abdominal pain, diarrhea, or hematochezia) (e.g., abdominal pain, diarrhea, or hematochezia) requiring re-evaluation, or for monitoring therapy (ACR, 2019)
+- For suspected inflammatory bowel disease (Crohn's disease or ulcerative colitis) with abdominal pain AND, AND one of the following (ACR, 2019; Arif-Tiwari, 2019; Lichtenstein, 2018): - o Cehronic diarrhea diarrhea, - o__or_Bbloody diarrhea,AND fatigue, or when there is a - Hhigh clinical suspicion after complete work up including physical exam, labs, endoscopy with biopsy (ACR, 2019; Arif-Tiwari, 2019; Lichtenstein, 2018; Rubin, 2019). - For ulcerative colitis that is suspected clinically, however abdominal symptoms (e.g., abdominal pain, diarrhea, or hematochezia) are not explained by endoscopy (Rubin, 2019) - For MR enterography (MRE) if CT or MRI of the abdomen and pelvis are inconclusive. - • - Known inflammatory bowel disease (Crohn's or ulcerative colitis) with recurrence or worsening signs/symptoms (e.g., abdominal pain, diarrhea, or hematochezia) (e.g., abdominal pain, diarrhea, or hematochezia) requiring re-evaluation, or for monitoring therapy (ACR, 2019)